matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 - `yarn` package manager. `npm` examples will be added soon.
 - `Docker` for compilation.
-- A wallet with some Görli `ETH` on L1 (Görli `USDC` is also required for the ERC-20 tutorial) to pay for bridging funds to zkSync as well as deploying smart contracts.
+- A wallet with some Görli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.

 ## Initializing the project & deploying smart contract